-AWARNING To reduce the risk of injury, always unplug the charger and remove the battery pack from the charger or tool before performing any maintenance.
-Never disassemble the tool, battery pack or charger.
+AWARNING To reduce the risk of injury, always unplug the tool before performing any maintenance.
+Never disassemble the tool.
 Contact a MILWAUKEE service facility for ALL repairs.

-Maintaining Tool
+Maintaining Tools

-Keep your tool, battery pack and charger in good repair by adopting a regular maintenance program.
+Keep your tool in good repair by adopting a regular maintenance program.
 Inspect your tool for issues such as undue noise, misalignment or binding of moving parts, breakage of parts, or any other condition that may affect the tool operation.
-Return the tool, battery pack, and charger to a MILWAUKEE service facility for repair.
-After six months to one year, depending on use, return the tool, battery pack and charger to a MILWAUKEE service facility for inspection.
+Return the tool to a MILWAUKEE service facility for repair.
+After six months to one year, depending on use, return the tool to a MILWAUKEE service facility for inspection.